sobhan-moosavi/Trajectory_Segmentation/README.md

 ## Implementation in Python
-Our segmentation solution is implemented in terms of three major parts as follows.
+Our segmentation solution is implemented in terms of three major parts as follows:

 * __Building_Graph__: This module is the same as the java module _CreateGraph_ (see above description).
 We have provided both `python` and `jupyter notebook` implementations of this module.